Newborn Care: 2 months

 Sleeping: Your baby sleeps about 15-16 hours within a 24-hour period at this age.
 While your baby is still too little to sleep through the night, now is a good time to teach your baby how to fall asleep on her own.
 Do this by placing your baby in her crib at night when she is drowsy and not yet asleep.

-Feedings: You will gradually be spacing out when you feed your baby during the day and you are likely feeding your baby closer to every 3-4 hours.
+Feedings: You should start to gradually space out when you feed your baby during the day and you are likely feeding your baby closer to every 3-4 hours.
 While your baby is still waking up at night to feed, you will notice he can sleep for longer stretches overnight.
 If you have not yet introduced your baby to a bottle, we recommend doing so by this age, so they will be willing and able to take one when you go back to work, or for any periods of long separation from your baby.
 Have your partner, or someone in your family, offer the baby a bottle every day or every few days in this new routine, so your baby will be happy to eat however the meal is offered.